 If all three elements are not proven beyond a reasonable doubt, there’s an excellent chance your Tarrant County burglary of a motor vehicle charge can be defeated by our experienced Tarrant County defense attorneys.

-Burglary of a motor vehicle is a Class A misdemeanor, which means that a person charged with this offense may face up to a year in jail and a $4000 fine.
+Burglary of a motor vehicle is a Class A misdemeanor, which means a person charged with this offense may face up to a year in jail and a $4000 fine.
 Committing BMV in order to steal drugs in punished harsher.

 The punishment can be enhanced if Tarrant County prosecutors can prove that you have been convicted before for burglary of a motor vehicle.
 Previous deferred adjudication pleas for burglary of a motor vehicle are also considered as convictions for purposes of this enhancement.
 Enhanced penalties include: